-Inventory management is amongst the high-level challenges for every diagnostics lab.
+Inventory management is among the high-level challenges for every diagnostics lab.
 Hiring an essential analytics expert might help.
-However, right from minimising manual entries to reducing manual efforts, redundant efforts, and implementing control, better algorithms and tracks add up to interrupt our key goal of improving inventory as a vital part of the lab.
-Apart from these, there are also a few common inventory problems that are hard to track & fix and require your attention to improve usage; and drive better business outcomes.
+From minimizing manual input to reducing manual effort, redundancy, implementation of controls, better algorithms and tracks interrupt our main goal.
+Apart from these, there are a few common lab inventory management problems that are hard to track & fix.
+These require effective inventory management strategies for laboratories and your attention to improve usage, and drive better business outcomes.

-Labs often fail to keep/maintain track of stock expiry dates which results in a heavy quantity of wastage.
-The higher the volume of a stock in your store, the higher will be the wastage; if a systematic approach isn’t followed to control it.
-On the other hand, tracking expiry can be tough due to several issues such as having too much, incomplete, complex or no data in hand.
-Such challenges highly affect the cost for a diagnostic business, especially for mid-size to larger labs and enterprise centres.
-In the worst-case scenario, prioritising expiry is another bottleneck for a lab.
-This calls for a better approach to handling expiry to prevent wastage.
+Labs often fail to keep track of stock expiry dates which are the implication of poor stock control and results in a heavy quantity of stock wastage.
+The larger the inventory in your store, the more will be wasted if not done systematically.
+On the other hand, tracking expiry can be tough due to several inventory control issues in labs such as having too much, incomplete, complex, or no data in hand.
+The effects of poor inventory management highly influence the cost of a diagnostic inventory business, especially for mid-size to larger labs and enterprise centers.
+In the worst-case scenario, prioritizing expiry is another bottleneck for a lab.
+This calls for a better approach to stock maintenance and lab inventory tracking and control systems to prevent wastage.

-Keeping track of near to expire stock is of utmost importance to take better action on them.
-However, it is also important to re-evaluate stock at least before 30 days and cross-check them across the consumption for it, to get better knowledge for expiry.
-This way labs can make better decisions before expiry takes place, only to prevent wastage.
+Keeping track of near-to-expire stock is of utmost importance to take better action.
+However, it is also important to re-evaluate stock every 30 days and cross-check its consumption, for better knowledge of expiry.
+By using the benefits of inventory management labs can make better decisions before expiry takes place, only to prevent wastage.

-Click on the meeting link below to get started with the inventory solution for your medical centre
+Click on the link below to start with the types of lab inventory control techniques at your medical center

 Problem 2: Wastage due to sporadic consumption of stock at the device level

-When labs do not maintain machine calibration, quality check and other quality analysis procedures, the inventory is highly impacted.
-As this causes over-consumption (sporadic) due to bad QC, the stock gets wasted indirectly and may affect the quality of testing as well.
-Therefore, such hard-to-locate challenges must be eradicated.
+When labs do not maintain machine calibration, quality checks, and other quality analysis procedures, their inventory management is highly impacted.
+Since this leads to (sporadic) overconsumption due to poor quality control, there is stock wastage which affects the quality of tests.
+Therefore, such hard-to-locate lab inventory management challenges must be eradicated.

-Solution 2: Track and maintain stock consumption at device and test level
+Solution: Track and maintain stock consumption at the device and test level

-Despite maintaining the QC regularly, we must also enable tracking and maintenance of stock consumption at the device level and test level to have a better understanding of this problem.
+Despite maintaining QC regularly, we must enable tracking, and maintain stock consumption at both device, test levels for understanding the problem.
 This will enable smooth consumption without any potential leakages or we can say unnecessary wastage.

 Problem 3: Inefficient Capital management by overstocking

-Overstocking is another very crucial challenge that labs mainly ignore to consider as one.
+Overstocking is another very crucial inventory management challenge that labs mainly ignore to consider as one.
 Although, overstocking is the biggest reason for wastage.
-It does not just show us how inefficiently we handle our monthly capital expenditure by also hampers conversion, leading to a heavy loss for months.
+It does not just show us how inefficiently we handle our monthly inventory lab pricing but also hampers conversion, leading to a heavy loss for months.

-To overcome such problems, it is essential to access past consumption regularly while placing orders.
-While we follow this approach month by month, it improves usage efficiency and gives us enough knowledge about consumption against purchases; helping us with better management of the inventory.
+To maintain inventory lab pricing, it is essential to access past consumption regularly while placing orders.
+While we follow this approach month by month, it improves user efficiency and gives us enough knowledge about consumption against purchases; helping us with better management of the lab inventory.

 Problem 4: Unavailability of stock at peak time

-Stock unavailability at peak times can lead to a heavy loss of customers, loss of business and loss of a good reputation; as you lose a great opportunity to scale.
-The cause of unavailability of stock can be due to several reasons that altogether points to poor inventory management.
-Some of these reasons might also match the above challenges.
+Stock unavailability leads to heavy loss of customers, business, and reputation loss; as you lose a great opportunity to scale.
+The cause of unavailability of stock can be due to several reasons that altogether point to poor lab inventory management.
+Some of these reasons might also match the above laboratory inventory system challenges.

 Solution: Plan purchase orders properly based on past consumption

-When you have enough, appropriate and better knowledge of your past consumption, you can evaluate the peak times of business well.
-A seasonality based analysis of consumption over a year is of utmost importance to study such problems and derive loopholes to get better solutions for your inventory and for your business.
+When you have enough appropriate knowledge of your past consumption, you can evaluate the peak times of business well.
+A seasonality-based analysis of consumption over a year is of utmost importance to study such problems.
+Also, derive loopholes to get better methods of inventory control for well managed inventory in healthcare labs.
 Solutioning such a key problem even helps against something like a pandemic.

-Problem 5: Responsive stock management rather than preventive maintenance
+Problem 5: Responsive Lab Inventory Management rather than preventive maintenance

-Inventory handling and management for a diagnostic lab is typically performed using a responsive approach wherein data is looked at after an error/problem is depicted.
-This is why most labs fail at planning a better inventory for their business despite using feasible management strategies.
-Preventive handling, managing & maintenance of stock can improve the overall flow of stock data, thus, minimising the occurrence of errors/problems beforehand.
+Inventory issue handling and lab Inventory issues management for a diagnostic lab is typically performed using a responsive approach wherein data is looked at after an error/problem is depicted.
+This is why most labs fail at planning better methods of inventory control for their business despite using feasible management strategies.
+An effective Inventory tracking system with proper handling, managing & maintenance of stock can improve the overall flow of stock data, thus, minimizing the occurrence of errors/problems beforehand.

 Solution: Have access to real-time data

-Having access to all data associated with inventory such as stock data, stock consumption data, expiry data, and many others, in real-time is the key to enabling a lab to plan preventive strategies.
-By following them timely, broadly helps us with error control, leakage control and more notably cost saving.
+Access to all data associated with the laboratory inventory systems such as stock data, stock consumption data, expiry data, and many others, in real-time is the key to enabling a lab to plan preventive strategies.
+Solutions for managing lab supplies and equipment and following them timely broadly help us with error control, leakage control, and more notably inventory lab pricing.

-To conclude, having a lab inventory management system is extremely essential that sets a tracker to all at stock, consumption, expiry and provides better inputs to verify quality suppliers and purchases.
+To conclude, a major challenge in inventory management is to maintain various types of lab inventory control techniques.
+Having lab inventory management software is extremely essential with its benefits of inventory management.
+It sets a tracker to lab stock, its consumption, and expiry and provides inputs to verify quality suppliers and purchases.